ItzikFa94/base-ui-exercise/README.md

 - You should use composites (containing controls) from wix-base-ui.
 - You **shouldn't** use controls directly (except the divider separating the composites).
 - You **don't** need to add additional CSS (all needed styles are already implemented).
-- You **don't** need to implement the exact behavior of that settings panel appearing in production - follow the instructions below.
+- You **don't** need to implement the complete behavior of Button's settings panel appearing in Wix Editor.
+Focus on visual aspects of the panel following the instructions below.
 - You **don't** need to make the buttons inside `PanelHeader` operate.
 They are only for the panel visual simulation.
 - The media image is placed inside `src/assets` - you can use [Yoshi](https://bo.wix.com/pages/yoshi/docs/styles-and-assets/assets/) to import and pass it as `src`.